Third-Party Healthcare Factoring

 - Same day funding

-- Leverage your accounts receivables
+- Leverage your accounts receivable

 - Fast access to cash and continuous working capital

-- Flexible negotiable terms
+- Flexible, negotiable terms

 - Reasonable service fees